enderNakamoto/compounder/README.md

 Compounding everyday manually will take a lot of effort and cost a lot of gas, Therefore, we crowdsource this in this contract

+This project is based off [sushi-farm](https://github.com/abstracted-finance/sushi-farm) which in turn was based off yVaults.
+YAY!
+OpenSource

 ## Functions